vargadan/sprg-v-bank/docs/Exercise4_BOLA.md

 Requests to the account information service are badly authorized, which we will exploit.

 ## Find the vulnerability and exploit it
-1. Login to the the v-bank app as the 'Attacker' user and open Google Developer Tools (left click -> Inspect)
+1. Login to the the v-bank app as the 'Attacker' (password: 'Attacker_01') user and open Google Developer Tools (left click -> Inspect)
 ![](images_exercises/HomePage_BOLA.png)
 1. Go to the Network tab.
 (You may need to reload the page to see requests made to the backend.)
 ![](images_exercises/DevTools_BOLA.png)